wstrange/fig/README.md

 ## Running the example

-An example [service](fig_auth/example/bin/run.dart) and [Flutter client](fig_flutter/example/lib/main.dart) are provided as an example.
+An example [service](fig_auth/example/bin/run.dart) and [Flutter client](fig_flutter/example/lib/main.dart) are provided.

-The easiest way to demo this is to use the provided envoy gRPC proxy and launch a Flutter web app.
+The easiest way to demo this is to use the provided [script](fig_auth/example/run.sh) to launch the gRPC service and the envoy gRPC proxy:

-To run the proxy and start the example service:

 ```bash
 cd fig_auth/example